 Andrew Wilby is the Ringing Master and founder of the Lundy Island Society of Change Ringers.
 He project managed the restoration of the tower and bells in 1991-4 and also augmented the bells from eight to ten in 2004.
 The Society has around 200 members from mainland UK and overseas and manages some 15-20 visiting parties of ringers to St Helen’s each year.
 Andrew was formerly Director of Logistics at Eurostar UK Ltd and is currently a member and recent Chairman of South Northamptonshire Council.
 Since 2008 he has been Chairman and CEO of John Taylor & Co., Bellfounders, Loughborough.

 Michael Williams is a former resident and now a regular visitor to Lundy who has written about its history and published guidebooks about the island.
 He is currently Honorary Secretary of the Lundy Field Society and the Lundy Island Society of Change Ringers.
-He works at the Bodleian Library, University of Oxford as the Interim Associate Director.
+He works at Cambridge University Library.

 Jeremy Dunn is the project manager, a role which is funded by the Heritage Lottery Fund.
 He oversees the implementation of the restoration project on behalf of the Steering Group and the PCC.
 He is Senior Associate Director of Ward Williams and has previously project managed other projects in the south west including the HLF funded National Maritime Museum in Falmouth.

 The PCC (Parochial Church Council) is the legally recognised executive committee of the parish of Lundy and is elected from the congregation and members of the church electoral roll.
 The PCC has responsibility for the financial affairs and maintenance of the church which includes overseeing the Steering Group (although the membership of both have some overlap).